The pros and cons of being a digital nomad

 Lack of stability

 There is no stability in the life of a digital nomad.
-You don’t have a stable place to go home to where you have all your things.
+You don’t have a stable place to go home to where you have everything.
 You don’t have a comfortable bed with memory foam pillows and cozy sheets that you picked out yourself.
-You don’t have your favorite bar down the street where you go for after work drinks and everyone knows your name.
-You don’t have family and friends in close proximity that you can go visit when you’re having a bad day.
-Every day is constantly something new, and while this can be fun and exciting, the lack of stability is not for everyone and nothing is guaranteed.
+You don’t have your favorite bar down the street where you go for after-work drinks, and everyone knows your name.
+You don’t have family and friends nearby that you can go visit when you’re having a bad day.
+Every day is constantly something new, and while this can be fun and exciting, the lack of stability is not for everyone, and nothing is guaranteed.

-On top of that, keeping in touch with family and friends around the world can be tough, especially when you’re in different timezones.
-You’ll also have to miss out on special occasions with people you love which can be challenging and make you feel isolated and alone.
+On top of that, keeping in touch with family and friends worldwide can be tough, especially when you’re in different time zones.
+You’ll also have to miss out on special occasions with people you love, which can be challenging and make you feel isolated and alone.

 Work/life balance is hard to maintain

 It’s easy to get distracted from your work when you’re in a beautiful country for the first time and want to go sightseeing.
-Especially when you first become a digital nomad it is challenging to realise that you’re not on vacation and need to put in the same amount of work you did before, but you’re accountable for yourself.
-You’ll also often lack a good quality workspace and have to adjust, and during this time your work can suffer.
-Many digital nomads burnout due to lack of work/life balance where they end up working too much because of low productivity.
+Especially when you first become a digital nomad it is challenging to realize that you’re not on vacation and need to put in the same amount of work you did before, but you’re accountable for yourself.
+You’ll also often lack a good quality workspace and have to adjust; during this time, your work can suffer.
+Many digital nomads burn out due to lack of work/life balance and end up working too much because of low productivity.
 Or, they are too tempted by the attractions and sightseeing and their work suffers as a result.
 It is possible to achieve a good work/life balance, but you really need to stick to it if you want to maintain it.

-The majority of people in your life will not understand why you’ve chosen to be a digital nomad.
-For many, the diea of success is to have a house, car, and kids, and a well-paying job.
-When your lifestyle differs so much you could feel criticized and demotivated to start your journey as a digital nomad.
+Most people in your life will not understand why you’ve chosen to be a digital nomad.
+For many, success is having a house, car, kids, and a well-paying job.
+When your lifestyle differs, you could feel criticized and demotivated to start your journey as a digital nomad.

 You need Wi-Fi

-Even if generally speaking you could travel anywhere in the world as a digital nomad, this comes with a lot of limitations.
+Even if you generally could travel anywhere in the world as a digital nomad, this comes with many limitations.
 To work, you need good Wi-Fi, and not every country and location has a good Wi-Fi infrastructure.
 You can always try using hotspot devices and international SIM cards, but they can be very pricey and are not a long-term solution.
-If the Wi-Fi goes down or isn’t fast enough than you can’t work.
+If the Wi-Fi goes down or isn’t fast enough, then you can’t work.
 And if you can’t work then you can’t travel.

 You don’t have a home

 When visiting a new country you can get used to a lifestyle and even like it a lot, but it is not your home.
 And unless you find a really good digital nomad visa option, you might have to leave sooner than you’d like.
-Most digital nomads do not have a home base, meaning they have nowhere to go back to.
-You lack the comforts of home, and carry everything with you so you need to be picky about what you keep in your suitcase.
-If you travel alone, constantly change groups of friends, not being able to have pets, and have a difficult dating life, can all be hard to handle.
+Most digital nomads do not have a home base, meaning they have nowhere to return.
+You lack the comforts of home and carry everything with you, so you must be picky about what you keep in your suitcase.
+Traveling alone, constantly changing groups of friends, not being able to have pets, and having a difficult dating life can all be hard to handle.